 “Yeah, I’ll hook you up on a date with Henry Willson.
 He’ll come up with some cute little handle for you”.

 “Are you gonna order or are you gonna show off?”
 The waitress whipped out her pen and pad, ready to take his order.

 “I’m gonna leave, Love Handles.
 Be gentle with my pals, okay?”
 Walker got up and dashed away.

-“Stunt man”, Walker mumbled under his breath, leaving Schwab’s, “Carnivals, war shows.
+“Stunt man”, Walker mumbled under his breath, leaving Schwab’s.
+“Carnivals, war shows.
 Jesus Christ”.
-He walked up Sunset Boulevard past the Rocky and Bullwinkle sign and saw two young guys with hair down to their hips in striped pants selling papers.
-“Hippies, jeez”.
+He walked up Sunset Boulevard past the Rocky and Bullwinkle statue and saw two young guys with hair down to their hips in striped pants selling papers.

 He walked two blocks down to the Orange Julius on the corner, and took a seat.
-The old bastard behind the counter pulled out a Variety Magazine in front of Walker.
+The old bastard behind the counter had an old leathery face punctuated by a pencil-thin moustache under his white Orange Julius cap and starched uniform.
+He brought out a Variety Magazine in front of Walker.

 “Orange Julius, sir?”